 Comparing Ohio to Overall US Rate:

-both the US and Ohio increased significantly over 10 years;
+both US and Ohio gun deaths increased significantly over 10 years;

-we will not have 2020 numbers from the CDC until late in 2021, but Gun Violence Archive also builds a respected gun violence database, and Gun Violence Archive has a preliminary estimate of over 43,500 deaths in 2020, a 10% increase over 2019 (https://www.gunviolencearchive.org/past-tolls);
+Note: we will not have 2021 numbers from the CDC until late in 2022, but Gun Violence Archive also builds a respected gun violence database, and Gun Violence Archive has a preliminary estimate of nearly 45,000 US gun deaths in 2021 (https://www.gunviolencearchive.org/past-tolls);

 comparing gun death rates allows a direct comparison of Ohio data to US data;

-at the beginning of this period Ohio's gun death rate was significantly below the overall US rate, and at the end of the period Ohio's gun death rate was significantly above the overall US rate;
+at the beginning of this period Ohio's gun death rate was approximately equal to the overall US rate, but in 2015 that began to change - since then Ohio's gun death rate has been significantly and consistently above the overall US rate;

 years of policies and laws that promote easy access to guns and the proliferation of guns into more hands and more places have not made Ohioans safer; in fact the data shows that firearms are an increasing threat to Ohioans' safety.